nishantkumar201/GPUChirpletTransform/README.md

 A full version with extended profiling and evaluation has been accepted at
 the *International Conference on Sensing Technology (ICST) 2025*.

+If you use this repository (CPU or GPU code), please additionally cite:
+Nishant Kumar, Adaptive Chirplet Transform (ACT) – CPU/GPU Reference Implementation, GitHub repository, 2026.

 ## Author
 Nishant Kumar